-The problem isn’t that we are believing fake news — it’s that we stopped believing in news.
+The problem isn’t that we are believing fake news — it’s that we stopped believing in the news.
 Since the middle of the 1900s, trust in the news has been slipping.
-It opened up a gap that financially-motivated false information generators happily filled.
+It opened up a gap that financially motivated false information generators happily filled.

 It always makes me think of the story of chicken little.
 In that tale, the foolish chick gets bopped on the head by an acorn.
 He assumes the sky is falling.
 So, he runs around telling all of the other animals.
 They also panic.